View§

 .intoAll_(selector: Selector): Array[View]

-, but returns the current result immediately, in the
+Like #intoAll, but returns the current result immediately, in the

-form of an Array
+form of an Array.

 class Special extends Model {}